Skip to main content

 Rural health organizations lack successful program models with proven impacts.

 Rural America—the source of much of our food, drinking water, energy production, and outdoor recreation—is home to one in five people in the United States.
-To provide equitable care for people living in rural communities, hundreds of federal, state, and foundation grants are awarded annually to community-based organizations.
+To provide high-quality care for people living in rural communities, hundreds of federal, state, and foundation grants are awarded annually to community-based organizations.
 Many of these organizations provide services that improve health and well-being.
 But because their results are not often properly validated, or publicly shared, it is difficult for rural organizations to identify and adapt program models that fit their needs.
 That means many rural Americans could be missing out on helpful resources.

 Solution